bombasticSlacks/Aspirant/Game/Magic.md

 In general, narrative magic abilities have a range of 10m.
 If you use a magic power outside that range, similar negatives to those imposed on ranged attacks apply.

 ### Channelling
-These disciplines are all considered under the channelling skill and can be used immediately by pulling energy or manipulating magic in the world around you.
+These disciplines are all considered under the [Channel](Channel) skill and can be used immediately by pulling energy or manipulating magic in the world around you.
 Generally, to do any channelled magic, you will need a focus and crystallized magic with the magical capacity to help you cast the spell.

 #### Abjuration
 The act of manipulating magic itself and protecting against things.
 A character could use abjuration magic to create a protective barrier, disrupt a spell or curse, stop a troll's regeneration.